andy-shady-org/netbox-security/docs/using_netbox_security.md

 NAT Pools are used as part of a NAT operation for forwarding traffic.
 Nat Pools consist of pool members that are used as the source or destination of the traffic.

-In Netbox Security, a NAT pool can be assigned to one or more devices or virtual device contexts.
+In Netbox Security, a NAT pool can be assigned to one or more devices, virtual device contexts or virtual machines.
 NAT pool assignments are stored within the NatPoolAssignment table.

 #### Permissions